If you can't find the answer to your question, please contact us at firstname.lastname@example.org

 Each part of the curriculum is taught by a team of industry professionals trained on BETA Camp's content and bringing in their own unique experiences working at the forefront of innovation or as founders.
 The ratio of student to staff is 1:12.

-BETA Camp School Year is a 12-week program that runs from September - December.
+BETA Camp School Year is a year round program that runs October to March.

 This means that if you apply anytime within a calendar month, you will hear back within the month.